iDzevad/iDzevad/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on making my GitHub
+- 🔭 I’m currently working on making my GitHub account
-- 🌱 I’m currently studying IT
+- 🌱 I'm an IT student
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have a white cat!